-Adolescent Wellbeing is managed by Annie Burton MBACP (Accred).
+Adolescent Wellbeing is a private counselling practice managed by Annie Burton MBACP (Accred).
 Annie has over 20 years experience of working with young people during which she has developed a true and deep understanding of their world.

-She started working as a Teaching Assistant in 1999 and soon realised had a natural ability to offer empathy and understanding to those who were going through difficult and emotional times.
-Her training as a counsellor started in 2008 and after 4 years, became a full member of the British Association of Counselling & Psychotherapy (BACP).
+Annie started working as a teaching assistant in 1999 and soon realised she had a natural ability to offer empathy and understanding to those going through difficult and emotional times.
+Her training as a counsellor started in 2008 and after 4 years, became a fully qualified counsellor and full member of the British Association of Counselling & Psychotherapy (BACP).
 In June 2017 she became an Accredited member of the BACP.

 Annie offers a safe, warm and friendly space for young people to feel relaxed, heard, valued and respected.
 One of her key strengths, is being able to step into the world of a distressed teenager and be by their side so they don't feel alone.
 Being able to offer empathy, honesty and total respect is key to building a trusting relationship.

 “Thanks to you I can now look in the mirror and not be ashamed, I can work my way through panic attacks, I can accept and try to look at situations in a positive way, but most importantly, I can accept myself for who I am.
 There are no words to explain what you have done for me but you really have made living my life so much easier when I didn’t feel I could go on anymore” LS